 Craving something sweet?
 Try this recipe for Healthy Third Trimester Pregnancy Muffins with Dates, Bananas, and Oats!

 So are you as convinced as I am of the MAGIC OF DATE FRUIT?
 I sure am.
 I have even added about 6 dates a day to My Pregnancy Diet in order to prepare my body for the big day.
 Although, I haven’t experienced labor yet and cannot prove nor disprove the effects of Dates on delivery, I find them super yummy and very helpful when it comes to fighting my pregnancy constipation!Did you know that eating Date Fruit can shorten your labor?
-Check out this great Pregnancy Muffin… Click To Tweet
+Check out this great Pregnancy Muffin Recipe for a great way to eat those dates!
+Click To Tweet

 Feel free to eat fresh or dried dates!
 (Personally I think fresh dates taste AMAZING but its more economical for me to buy Organic Dried Dates.)
 They should be available at your local super market.
 If not I recommend these Organic Dates by Made in Nature!
 If you want something a little bit sweeter, try these chocolate covered dates (yummy!)
 Made in Nature also sells these AMAZING Organic Dried Apricots .=) Apricots are also great for you during pregnancy because they are a great source of fiber, and they also have a ton of essential vitamins and nutrients and are part of the Pregnancy Daily Dozen!
 Also, eating Organic food during pregnancy has its own set of benefits for you and your chid!